 Focus and Goals

-Because this grant program is seeking innovative programming with a group of youth who can be challenging to connect with programs or services, we recognize that potential applicants might benefit from exploring creative solutions.
-We will hold a Planning Session on Monday, March 11 at 11:30 a.m. at the Greater Cedar Rapids Community Foundation to help foster connections and collaborative efforts.
-To RSVP, please complete the following Survey Monkey tool to help us gauge the interest of potential applicants and prepare for the Planning Session. https://www.surveymonkey.com/r/SETSummer
+Because this grant program is seeking to address complex issues we recognize that potential applicants might benefit from exploring effective and promising solutions and community connections.
+We will hold three Planning Sessions between the months of July-Sept to help foster learning and collaborative efforts between public, private, grassroots and nonprofit organizations.
+To RSVP, please complete the following survey tool to help us gauge the interest of potential applicants and prepare for the Planning Sessions: